alex-toy/AZURESERVICEBUS/README.md

 - in visual studio Tools/Options, select *Azure Service Authentication* and make sure you have the right user selected
 <img src="/pictures/role4.png" title="managed identity"  width="900">

-- in the Azure function project add package
+- in the Azure function project add package.
+You need to update to version 5.3 in case
 ```
 Microsoft.Azure.WebJobs.Extensions.ServiceBus
 ```